rhel-labs/learn-katacoda/selinux-containers/step1.md

 You should notice that there is already a container image available called **localhost/rhel8-httpd**.
 This image contains Apache server application.

-Now, in terminal window 2, run the container using podman and open a shell inside the container `CONTAINERID=$(podman run -v /home:/home:ro -v /var/spool:/var/spool:rw -d -p 80:80 -it localhost/rhel8-httpd /bin/bash)`{{execute T2}}
+In terminal window 2, run the container using podman and open a shell inside the container `CONTAINERID=$(podman run -v /home:/home:ro -v /var/spool:/var/spool:rw -d -p 80:80 -it localhost/rhel8-httpd /bin/bash)`{{execute T2}}

-Now, in terminal window 2, attach to this containerid

 In terminal window 1, Check the status of the application container using podman.